helsingborg-stad/coding-conventions/server/php.md

 # Views
 Functions is not allowed in any views, all logic and data fething (including translations) should be done in respective view controller.
 Using if-statements and for loops should be avioided in views whenever possible, but is a necessety in many cases.

+# Class loader
+All code should be compatbile with a PSR class loader.
+No classes should be included manually.